09liukai08/GADDCCANet/README.md

 __Data preparation:__<br/>
 1.Prepare your image datasets and split them into training data and testing data.<br/>
 <br/>
 2.Obtain two distinct views from both the training and testing sets.
-Ensure that the shape of each data view is [N, H, W], where N represents the number of samples, and H and W are two dimensions of the data.
+Ensure that the shape of each data/feature view is [N, H, W], where N represents the number of samples, and H and W are two dimensions of the data/feature.
 Then save the two distinct views of the training data as train_view1.npy and train_view2.npy, respectively.
-Similarly, save the two distinct views of the testing data as test_view1.npy and test_view2.npy.<br/>
+Similarly, save the two distinct views of the testing data as test_view1.npy and test_view2.npy.
+Please note that the 'data/feature' refers to any kind of data or feature such as raw data, or any feature extracted by any algorithm as long as its shape is [N, H, W] <br/>
 <br/>
 3.Prepare the corresponding labels for the training data and testing data, saving them as train_labels.npy and test_labels.npy.
 The data shape should be [N], where N is the number of samples.<br/>
 <br/>